onlinews/online_ws/docs/Ch_2_RunFirstStudy.md

 ![Button](./img/MakeStroopOnline9.PNG)

 # 3. Download a study from Pavlovia
 Pavlovia has the nice feature of enabling the [sharing of experiments](https://pavlovia.org/explore) - with some more information [here](https://psychopy.org/online/usingPavlovia.html).
-On one hand it can help people to stop reinventing the wheel and on the other hand it can reward people who are sharing their experiments (so please click on the ```Star``` of repositories you like and use).
+On the one hand, it can help people to stop reinventing the wheel, and on the other hand, it can reward people who are sharing their experiments (so please click on the ```Star``` of repositories you like and use).
 Each of the studies [listed](https://pavlovia.org/explore) can be tested online.
 You can also see the code and the repository of these public studies.

 You can manually download the files from a study you are interested in from the respective GitLab page.
 ![Button](./img/MakeStroopOnline10.PNG)